cdevroe/mastodon-favorites/readme.txt

 * Renamed to Favorite Toots

 = 0.2.1 =
-* Added nonce check to cache buster during Block settings update
+* Added nonce check to cache buster during block settings update

 = 0.2.0 =
 * Multiple instances of the block will now cache independently